vllab-cau/vllab-cau.github.io/_pages/research.md

 **Pose Estimation for Bin-Picking with a 3D Model**
 <img src='/images/pose.png' width="300" align="left" style="margin-right:30px">

-   This project develops pose estimation and instance segmentation algorithms for a bin-picking problem of a robot.
+   This project develops deep learning based exact pose estimation and instance segmentation algorithms for a bin-picking problem of a robot.

    Funded by Doosan Digital Innovation. <br>